-Kazee, J.J.
-Whittaker (second team) and Malik Smith (honorable mention) earned All-Mountain West honors for the second consecutive season after earning spots on the 2014 team (Kazee - second team; Whittaker - second team; Smith - honorable mention).
+Kazee and J.J.
+Whittaker (second team) earned All-Mountain West honors for the second-straight year after earning spots on the 2014 team (Kazee - second team; Whittaker - second team).
+That year, White was named the Rivals.com Non-Power 5 Top Recruiter.

 Under White’s guidance, Leon McFadden became the fifth Aztec player in program history and the first since Kirk Morrison (2002-04) to garner first-team all-conference accolades in three consecutive seasons.
 McFadden, who owns the SDSU career record with 39 passes defended, was a third-round draft pick of the Cleveland Browns in the 2013 NFL Draft after setting career highs with 61 tackles and three interceptions, including two for touchdowns, during his senior campaign in 2012.